 S: Time.
 Not having enough time to discover.
 For someone who is always curious, I’d try my best to know every detail of each place I visit and to learn more about its history and culture.
 I always feel I don’t have enough time.
 Always end up running around catching up buses, train or flight.
-I wish I had longer time to stay and to just really learn and immerse myself in their culture.
+I wish I can stay longer and to just really learn and immerse myself in their culture.

 T: What place is top of your bucket list?

 S: Can I put two, please?

 1. Don’t leave behind WIFI/Internet.
 To some people (like me) they have dreams of travelling to the unknown, getting lost and unplugging from the matrix.
 But honestly WIFI is your friend and it helped me a lot in what could have been a stressful situation.
 It can help you when you are lost or looking for somewhere to go.
 It can be both practical and important in terms of safety (especially women).
 So, get a local sim to get your internet data.